 Notes

 - Clean the prawns.
 De-shell & devein it.
 Rinse it with water & set it aside.
+If not cleaned properly or deveined, it will cause digestion problems.

 - Do not increase the quantity of fenugreek seeds & mustard seeds.
 It will make the ghee roast masala bitter.